jakejang91/Mommybot/README.md

 ![0aca43c0-b9c7-11ea-bacc-00044be6afc0](https://user-images.githubusercontent.com/32156141/86339679-d4cffd80-bc8e-11ea-83bc-7bd84e134114.jpg)

-The RandomForestRegressor is a meta estimator that fits a number of classifying decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting. source: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html

-For pre-trained model, we took each of status for 2000 times, which are 6000 in total.
+For pre-trained model, we took photos each of status for 2000 times, which are 6000 in total.
 Then we splited data into training and validation to train and validate the model.
 The accuracy was gained about 80%.
 We believe this was due to the low light condition, which is one of setings that could not be avoided because people sleep in dark condtion.

 ### Note
 Our code named 'Training_model.ipynb' will shows steps in creating pre-trained model, which is 'mode_model2.h5.
 When you are replicating our code, you can use 'Training_model.ipynb' to take photos of three different status.

+# Time prediction
+We used two RandomForestRegressor model on sklearn to predict start time of 'Bed-nosleep' and 'Sleeping Period'.
+The RandomForestRegressor is a meta estimator that fits a number of classifying decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting. source: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html For the first model,  "1.Timestamp of Arrival at home", "4.Duration Time of Average Sleep Time of this week", "5.Duration Time of Sleeptime of Yesterday", "6.Day of the week" was used.
+The second model used one more featrue which is '2.Timestamp of Lie on Bed'

 # Actions
 ##output explaination